Biochemistry

 NOTES:

-2. Additional BCH research project courses can be taken as part of the 20.0 credits needed for your degree.
+2. Students may not use more than 1.0 credit of BCH372Y1/ BCH374Y1/ BCH472Y1/ BCH473Y1 to fulfill program requirements.
+Additional BCH research project courses can be taken as part of the 20.0 credits needed for your degree.

 3. CHM220H1 is highly recommended for students who are interested in pursuing studies in the physical aspects of biochemistry such as structural biology and molecular biophysics.